 This song was written over the course of a couple weeks in 2017 while on an extended stay in Beijing, China.
 I had recently heard of the tragic passing of two young people, the adult offspring of close friends.

 Obviously, there is no way of ameliorating or doing justice to the pain that comes from such a loss.
-From that feeling of emptiness came this song.
-As inadequate as it is in the face of such trauma, it contains a perspective, informed by quantum physics, biocentrism and other more ancient thought patterns, that points to how consciousness transcends what appears to be a fleeting, finite existence.
+Nevertheless, from that feeling of emptiness came this song.
+And, as inadequate as it is in the face of such trauma, it does offer a perspective that suggests that there is more to us than our fleeting, finite existence may suggest.

 The recording is from February, 2021.

 A billion tadpoles swim upstream, only one will live the dream

 To hear the morning songbird as she sings.